Abadrausar/nanofort/Rubble/other/Rubble Basics.md

 If anyone who knows Linux shell script can write a more universal startup script let me know!

-Keep in mind that I have never actually played DF on Linux, and Rubble testing on that platform was limited to some simple generation tests a long time ago.
-I would love to hear from someone who uses Rubble on Linux.
+I have never played DF on Linux, but now that I run Linux on my laptop I do semi-regular testing on that platform.
+Everything seems to work fine.

 * * *